apache/flink/docs/setup/config.md

 ### JobManager Web Frontend

 - `jobmanager.web.port`: Port of the JobManager's web interface that displays status of running jobs and execution time breakdowns of finished jobs (DEFAULT: 8081).
+Flink also accepts a list of ports ("50100,50101"), ranges ("50100-50200") or a combination of both.
 Setting this value to `-1` disables the web frontend.

 - `jobmanager.web.history`: The number of latest jobs that the JobManager's web front-end in its history (DEFAULT: 5).